AnaBondiguel/babyessentials/README.md

 11. Using gem of Omniauth-Facebook: users can use their Facebook account to log into the application if they don't want to sign up with the application

 12. Applying bootstrap-scss to the application.
-I used Jumbotron and Navbar for the home page, and Card for viewing the listing page.
+I used Jumbotron and Navbar for the webpages, and Card for viewing the listing page.

 13. Creating Profile page: users can view their profile and what they bought and sold in the past